 If you’re a merchant you’ll probably want to start accepting chip cards to limit your liability.
 If you already accept magnetic stripe cards, talk to your merchant provider about accepting chip cards.

-Square is currently offering a reader for $49 that works with chip cards and NFC wireless payment technologies, like Apple Pay and Android Pay.
+Square is currently offering a reader for $49 that works with chip cards and NFC wireless payment technologies, like Apple Pay and Google Pay.

 EMV and Card Security